Review | Phoebe Bridgers - Punisher

 The delicate, Elliott Smith-inspired title track continues this slow, spare sound (in contrast with its opening line, "when the speed kicks in, I go to the store for nothing"), as does "Halloween", where fingerpicked guitars provide a backdrop to wry observations - "I hate living by the hospital / the sirens go all night / I used to joke that if they woke you up somebody better be dying".
 Conor Oberst appears at the end to provide backing vocals, as he did on earlier track "Would You Rather", which is fitting as "Halloween"'s lyric "you've been drinking and you're wearing a mask" is likely a nod to Oberst's classic "Lua".

 Like Oberst, Bridgers is a master at depicting - lyrically and musically - snapshots of relationships that are flawed and fragile, yet offer some kind of refuge.
 "Moon Song" is classic Bridgers, with her admitting that she would return to a former lover "like a dog with a bird at your door".
-The stunning lullaby-esque waltz of "Savior Complex" evokes a similar feeling of surrender in its gorgeous melody and instrumentation, with weeping violins interlude that ache with feeling - making this one of Bridgers' best songs to date.
+The stunning lullaby-esque waltz of "Savior Complex" evokes a similar feeling of surrender in its gorgeous melody and instrumentation, with a weeping violin interlude that aches with feeling - making this one of Bridgers' best songs to date.

 "Chinese Satellite" evokes The X-Files with the lyric “I want to believe / Instead I look at the sky and I feel nothing”.
 The arrangement on this track is full-bodied and the production sleek, and the chiming, chorus-drenched guitars sound straight from recent collaborators and tourmates The 1975 - yet Bridgers is a more accomplished songwriter than Matt Healy, and her experimentations more successful.
 Single "I See You" delivers another accessible, upbeat melody, with some of her best lyrics yet: